tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

     * to show sample efficiency: i.e., speed of convergence per number of timesteps
     * shaded region denotes the standard deviation over 2 (Atari) and 3 (Mujoco) random seeds.
   * table: rewards col, #episode col
     * present the mean of rewards of the last 100 episodes in training for 50 million timesteps, as well as the number of episodes required to achieve human performance [17]
   * table:
     * row: method
     * col: env (atari, mujoco)
     * cell: timesteps per second
   * plot: with different batch size

 ## result
 * discrete ctrl:
   * significantly outperformed A2C in terms of sample efficiency (i.e., speed of convergence per number of timesteps) by a significant margin in all games.
 * cont ctrl:
   * significantly outperformed baselines on six out of eight MuJoCo tasks and
   * performed competitively with A2C on the other two tasks (Walker2d and Swimmer).

 * ACKTR substantially improves both sample efficiency and the final performance of the agent compared to the state-of-the-art on-policy actor-critic method A2C [18] and the famous trust region optimizer TRPO [22].

 * the per-update computation cost of ACKTR is only 10% to 25% higher than SGD-based methods.
 * ACKTR only increases computing time by at most 25% per timestep, demonstrating its practicality with large optimization benefits

 * regardless of which norm we use to optimize the critic, there are improvements brought by applying ACKTR to the actor compared to the baseline A2C
   * improvements brought by using the Gauss-Newton norm for optimizing the critic are more substantial in terms of sample efficiency and episode rewards at the end of training.
   * the Gauss-Newton norm also helps stabilize the training, as we observe larger variance in the results over random seeds with the Euclidean norm.

 * the benefit increases substantially when using a larger batch size with ACKTR compared to with A2C.
 * ACKTR > (A2C, TRPO)

-## misc
+## background
 * Natural gradient methods (cf standard gradients)
   * the exact computation of the natural gradient is intractable because it requires inverting the Fisher information matrix.